About Jeff Parker

-Mary O. Parker, who goes by “Mary O,” is the Director of Business Development for Explore in Focus™.
-She also wears many other hats for the business such as accountant, marketing director, and—during workshops and some tours—cook (she loves to cook for and pamper our clients!).
+Mary O. Parker, who goes by “Mary O,” is Jeff’s wife and the co-owner of Explore in Focus™.
+She wears many hats for the business such as accountant, marketing director, and—during workshops and some tours—cook.

 Look for Jeff’s photographs in her book, “Explore Texas — A Nature Travel Guide” (Texas A&M University Press, 2016).
 The book won an “Excellence in Craft” award from the Texas Outdoor Writers’ Association (TOWA).